United States Post Office (Suffern, New York): Building

 The post office is a single-story, five-bay steel frame building with a buff brick exterior.
 It is square-shaped with a rear wing and flat roof.

-The central three bays of the front facade are done in a symmetrical, vertical pattern of scalloped limestone, with some marble trim.
+The central three bays of the front façade are done in a symmetrical, vertical pattern of scalloped limestone, with some marble trim.
 Polished aluminum letters attached to the facade above the main entrance identify the building as a post office and its location.
 Some aluminum lampposts have been added since the building's construction.

 Aluminum is also used for the doors and vestibule, leading on to the L-shaped lobby, almost intact from its original design.
 Ceramic tile is used for the flooring and dado to counter height.
 Vertical scalloping similar to that in the exterior is used on the plaster ceiling's molded cornice.

 On the wall above the entrance to the postmaster's office is "Communication", a relief by sculptor Elliot Means.
 It depicts a partially clothed woman, surrounded by the moon, clouds, stars, mountains and waves, shooting a bow with flaming arrow.